baishancloud/nginx-development-guide/en.md

 Nginx pool has the type ngx_pool_t.
 The following operations are supported:

 * ngx_create_pool(size, log) — create a pool with given block size.
 The pool object returned is allocated in the pool as well.
+The size should be at least NGX_MIN_POOL_SIZE and a multiple of NGX_POOL_ALIGNMENT.
 * ngx_destroy_pool(pool) — free all pool memory, including the pool object itself.
 * ngx_palloc(pool, size) — allocate aligned memory from pool
 * ngx_pcalloc(pool, size) — allocated aligned memory from pool and fill it with zeroes